 User Reviews for Headway

 Positive reviews on Trustpilot tended to focus on the ease of use with Headway.
-Some were focused on provider-focused issues, but overall the sentiment was positive and many found Headway to be helpful and effective with minimal issues.
-Many praised Headway’s staff and customer service.
+Many found Headway to be helpful and effective with minimal issues, and several praised Headway’s staff and customer service.

 Negative reviews on Trustpilot tended to focus on isolated incidents of customer service trouble, insurance billing issues, and other administrative problems.
 These seem to be the minority, but it’s worth noting that some felt customer service was slow, ineffective, and rude.